-245 Turnbull, Wayward and Servants, e.g., page 105.
+&lt;sup>245 Turnbull, Wayward and Servants, e.g., page 105.

-246 Ibid., pages 199-200 (footnote 5).
+&lt;sup>246 Ibid., pages 199-200 (footnote 5).

-249 Poncins, page 237.
+&lt;sup>249 Poncins, page 237.

-to share with others."237 The fact that some hunter-gatherers often quarreled over the distribution conflicts with the anarchoprimitivists' claims about "primitive affluence."
+out on return to the camp.
+This is not to say that sharing takes place without any dispute or acrimony.
+On the contrary, the arguments that ensue when the hunt returns to camp are frequently long and loud;"235 "When the hunt returns to camp, men and women alike, but particularly women, may be seen furtively concealing some of their spoils under the leaves on their roofs, or in empty pots nearly";236 "It would be a rare Mbuti woman who did not conceal a portion of the catch in case she was forced to share with others."237 The fact that some hunter-gatherers often quarreled over the distribution conflicts with the anarchoprimitivists' claims about "primitive affluence."
 If food was so easy to get, then why would people quarrel over it?
-It should also be noted that the general rule of sharing among hunter-gatherers applied mainly to meat.
+It should also be noted that the general rule of sharing among huntergatherers applied mainly to meat.
 There was relatively little sharing of vegetable foods, 238 even though vegetable foods often constituted the greater part of the diet.
 239

 But I don't want to give the impression that all primitive peoples or all hunter-gatherers were radical individualists who never cooperated and never shared except under compulsion.
 The Siriono, in terms of their selfishness, callousness, and unco-operativeness, were an extreme case.
 Among most of the primitive peoples about whom I've read there seems to have been a reasonable balance between cooperation and competition, sharing and selfishness, individualism and community spirit.
-In stating that hunter-gatherers did not usually share vegetable foods, shellfish, or the like outside of the household, Coon also indicates that such foods might indeed be shared with other families if the latter were hungry.240 Notwithstanding their individualistic traits, the Chevenne (and probably other Plains Indians) placed a high value on generosity (i.e., voluntary sharing), 241 and the same was true of the Nuer.
-242 The Eskimos with whom Gontran de Poncins lived were so generous in sharing their belongings that Poncins described their community as "quasi-communist" and stated that "all labored in common with no hint of selfishness."
-243 (Poncins did that the [social] structure to be found among the Mbuti is representative of an original pygmy hunting and gathering structure; in fact probably far from it, for the repercussions of the invasion of the forest by the village cultivators have been enormous."
-126
+In stating that hunter-gatherers did not usually share vegetable foods, shellfish, or the like outside of the in close contact (which included extensive trade relations) with non-civilized, village-dwelling cultivators of crops.
+As Schebesta wrote, "The belief that the Mbuti have been hermetically sealed off from the outer world has been laid to rest once and for all."
+Turnbull goes farther: "'This is in no way to say that the [social] structure to be found among the Mbuti is representative of an original pygmy hunting and gathering structure; in fact probably far from it, for the repercussions of the invasion of the forest by the village cultivators have been enormous."

-Though some of Gontran de Poncins's Eskimos were "purer" than others, 127 it appears that all of them had at least some trade goods from the whites.
+Though some of Gontran de Poncins's Eskimos were "purer" than others, it appears that all of them had at least some trade goods from the whites.
 If any reader cares to take the trouble to track down the earliest primary sources - perhaps some of Vilhjalmur Stefansson's work - so as to approach as closely as possible to an original and "pure" Eskimo culture, I would be interested to hear of his or her findings.
-But it is possible that even long before European contact the Eskimos' culture may have been affected by something that they received from a non-hunting society; for their sled dogs may not have originated with huntergatherers.
-128
+But it is possible that even long before European contact the Eskimos' culture may have been affected by something that they received from a non-hunting society; for their sled dogs may not have originated with hunter-gatherers.

 With the Siriono we come closer to purity than we do with the Bushmen, the Mbuti, or Poncins's Eskimos.
-The Siriono did not even have dogs, 129 and even though they cultivated crops to a limited extent anthropologists regarded their culture as Paleolithic (Old Stone Age).
-130 Some of the Siriono studied by Holmberg had had little or no contact with whites prior to Holmberg's arrival 131 and, among those Siriono, European tools were rarely encountered 132 until Holmberg himself introduced them.
-133 Instead, the Siriono made their tools of naturally-occurring local materials.
-134 The Siriono moreover were so primitive that they could not count beyond three.
-135 Nevertheless, Siriono culture might have been affected by contact with more "advanced" societies, since Holmberg thought the
+The Siriono did not even have dogs, and even though they cultivated crops to a limited extent anthropologists regarded their culture as Paleolithic (Old Stone Age).
+Some of the Siriono studied by Holmberg had had little or no contact with whites prior to Holmberg's arrival and, among those Siriono, European tools were rarely encountered until Holmberg himself introduced them.
+Instead, the Siriono made their